 Causality of PDCCH relative to PDSCH

 Some parts of this contribution are based on R1-1804806.
+This is a revision of R1-1807363 (changes have been tracked below).

 Frequency domain resource allocation

 The purpose of frequency hopping is to provide frequency diversity without leading to non-contiguous allocations during any symbol of transmission.
 Thus, the backoff from PA saturation can be minimized while the full diversity afforded by the BWP or CC can be realized.
 In the current specification, this may not be the case unless each hop is guaranteed not to wrap around the BWP or CC, leading to a non-contiguous allocation.
 Therefore, we have the following proposal.